ansible-collections/ibm_zos_core/_sources/plugins.rst.txt

 Connection
 ----------

-* ``zos_ssh``: Enables the Ansible controller to communicate to a z/OS target machine by using ssh, with the added support to transfer ASCII as EBCDIC when transferring REXX modules.
+* ``zos_ssh``: Enables the Ansible controller to communicate with a z/OS target machine by using SSH, with the added support to transfer ASCII as EBCDIC when transferring REXX modules.
 This connection plugin was forked from the Ansible `ssh.py`_ connection plugin.
 * For further reference, see the `zos_ssh quickstart`_ guide.

 .. _ssh.py: